Athletic Training Accelerated Program at Messiah University

 There will be two formal check-in periods during the first three years to ensure you are meeting program expectations and are on track for progression to the professional phase.
 First will be a meeting with a member of the program’s faculty after completion of the fall semester of year two.
 This will be an opportunity to review grades, raise questions and concerns, and ensure that you and the program are aligned regarding criteria for progression to the professional phase.

 Second, during the first semester of the third year, you will complete a formal application to the “professional phase” of the program – the portion of the accelerated curriculum that houses all CAATE-approved curricular content and clinical experiences.
-Initial application to this program for incoming freshman simply entails meeting Messiah College’s entrance requirements and completing the College’s general application for admission.
+Initial application to this program for incoming freshman simply entails meeting Messiah University's entrance requirements and completing the University’s general application for admission.
 As long as students in the accelerated program continue to meet all program requirements (except those waived due to their current standing within the accelerated curriculum) they will automatically enter the professional phase with a seat reserved.

 - All requests for internal/external transfer into the accelerated MSAT curriculum will be handled on a case-by-case basis by the athletic training program director.
 To be considered as an internal/external transfer, please contact Matt Lewis at firstname.lastname@example.org.